Key skills in and for digital democracy

 Read moreProjects at KIT

 There are numerous experts in the field of digital democracy at KIT.
-Click here for their projects:
+Here are their projects:

-The project investigates how Large Language Models can strengthen deliberative culture.
+The KIdeKu project explores the question of how Large Language Models (LLMs) such as ChatGPT can be used to strengthen deliberative culture.
 What opportunities do these technologies offer to improve democratic practice?

 Resources